-Since she was a small child Molly was able to communicate with what most would refer to as fairies, angels and ghosts.
+Ever since she was a small child Molly was able to communicate with what most might refer to as fairies, angels and ghosts.
 In her early 20’s, she had been one of the youngest Tarot Readers on what she nicknamed the ‘Psychic Circuit’, being involved in the largest alternative Festivals of spiritual and self-development in the major cities around Australia.
 Whilst on a holiday in Australia with her best friend Annabelle they attended one of these at Darling Harbour in Sydney.
 They joked about having a reading done, curious to see what someone else would have to say about Molly’s gifts as a clairvoyant.
 Molly chose someone who was available at that time.
-Dianna was an older woman and was ready to see her.
-Molly thought she had a kind face and would be genuine.
+Dianna was an older woman with many years of experience.
+She had already seen Molly coming and had been waiting for her to arrive.
+Molly thought this woman had a kind face and would be genuine.
 She sat opposite Dianna at a small table and chairs tucked away in the far corner and watched attentively as she shuffled the cards.
-It felt odd for her to be sitting on ‘the other side’ of the table, to be receiving a reading.
-Dianna stopped mid-shuffle and froze, nodded to someone only seen by her, looked up at Molly intensely.
+It felt odd for her to be sitting on ‘the other side’ of the table, to be receiving a reading rather than giving one.
+Dianna stopped mid-shuffle and paused, nodded to someone only seen by her, and looked into Molly’s eyes intensely.
 Without a word she stood up and took Molly by the hand, led her through the crowded Readers Room to meet the co-ordinator, Sam.
 It was that moment which launched Molly’s career as a professional clairvoyant and tarot reader.

 Chapter 1 – The House